cayanprola/cayanprola.github.io/CLEANUP.md

 # Cleaning up repository for frontend-only (Vue)

+Status: backend code has been moved to a separate repository at https://github.com/cayanprola/portfolio-backend and this workspace had local virtual environments and node_modules removed so the repo now contains only frontend files.

 This repository will become a frontend-only GitHub Pages site with Vue.
 Follow the steps below to remove backend artifacts from git and prepare a separate backend repo for Flask later.

 1. Add `.gitignore` (already done)